ciberado/verydirtyrss/README.md

 ## Support

-For issues and questions, please open an issue in the repository or contact the maintainers.
+For issues and questions, please open an issue on [GitHub Issues](https://github.com/ciberado/verydirtyrss/issues) or contact the maintainers.